paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 .. note::

-    Although the Python documentation for `PyList_Insert()`_ does not make this clear the index can be negative in which case the index is calculated from the end.
+    The Python documentation for `PyList_Insert()`_ does not make this clear the index can be negative in which case the index is calculated from the end.

     For example (``dbg_PyList_Insert_Negative_Index()`` in ``src/cpy/Containers/DebugContainers.c``):